Skip to main content

 • Users are not manually created in the AI Command Center for LDAP or Azure AD authentication.

-• All user creation, modification, and removal must be performed in the source identity provider.
+• User lifecycle management must be performed in the source identity provider.

-• The AI Command Center acts as a consumer of identity data, not the system of record.
+• The AI Command Center acts as a consumer of identity data.

-• Roles, groups, licenses, and automation permissions are still managed within the AI Command Center.
+• Roles, groups, licenses, and automation permissions are managed within the AI Command Center.

 Default Administrator